thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 ### Reference Values
 {: #sec-ref-values}

 Reference Values carry measurements and other metadata associated with the updatable firmware of CCA platform.
 The CCA platform is a collective term used to identify all the hardware and firmware components on a CCCA enabled system.
 This includes

 - CCA system security domain
 - Monitor security domain
 - Realm Management Security domain

 When appraising Evidence, the Verifier compares Reference Values against:

- -  the values found in the Software Components of the CCA platform token (see Section A7.2.3.2.7 of {{CCA-TOKEN}}).
+a.  the values found in the Software Components of the CCA platform token (see Section A7.2.3.2.7 of {{CCA-TOKEN}}).
- - the value set in the platform configuration of the CCA platform token (see Section A7.2.3.2.5 of {{CCA-TOKEN}}).
+b. the value set in the platform configuration of the CCA platform token (see Section A7.2.3.2.5 of {{CCA-TOKEN}}).

 Each measurement is encoded in a `measurement-map` of a CoMID `reference-triple-record`.
 Since a `measurement-map` can encode one or more